SumoLogic/sumologic-documentation/docs/cloud-infrastructure-security/audit-and-compliance.md

 To perform the audit:

-1. In the left navigation pane, click your **Personal** folder, then expand the PCI Compliance app folder.
+1. In the left navigation pane, click your **Library** folder, then expand the PCI Compliance app folder.
 1. Open the **PCI Compliance For Palo Alto Networks - PCI Req 02, 04 - Insecure Data In Transit** dashboard.
 1. Find the **Insecure Allowed Traffic by Target Port and Involved Host** panel.
 1. In the top right corner, click the three-dot kebab button and select **Open in Log Search**.